jump-dev/Gurobi.jl/README.md

 **Gurobi.jl underwent a major rewrite between versions 0.8.1 and 0.9.0.
-Users of JuMP should see no breaking changes, but if you used the lower-level C API (e.g., for callbacks), you will need to update your code accordingly.**
+Users of JuMP should see no breaking changes, but if you used the lower-level C API (e.g., for callbacks), you will need to update your code accordingly.
+For a full description of the changes, read [this discourse post](https://discourse.julialang.org/t/ann-upcoming-breaking-changes-to-cplex-jl-and-gurobi-jl/47814).**

 **To revert to the old API, use:**
 ```julia